ybzhang0/ybzhang0.github.io/_pages/publications.md

 Ramsey numbers of trees versus fans, <br>with H. Broersma and Y. Chen, _Discrete Math._ 338 (2015), 994--999.

+A remark on star-C4 and wheel-C4 Ramsey numbers, <br>with H. Broersma and Y. Chen, _Electron.
+J. Graph Theory Appl._ 2(2) (2014), 110--114.

+The Ramsey numbers of fans versus a complete graph of order five, <br>with Y. Chen, _Electron.
+J. Graph Theory Appl._ 2(1) (2014), 66--69.

 The Ramsey numbers of wheels versus odd cycles, <br>with Y. Chen and Y. Zhang, _Discrete Math._ 323 (2014), 76--80.

+Ramsey numbers for 7-cycle versus wheels with small order, <br>with Y. Zhang and S. Zhu, _J.
+Nanjing Univ.
+(Mathematical Biquarterly)_ 30(1) (2013), 48--55.